Cohya/Double-DQN/README.md

 and here ![IMAGE_DESCRIPTION](plots/Histogram.png)
 ![Alt Text](plots/gif.gif)
 -->
-Based on epsilon greedy with epsilon decreas linearly from 1 ---> 0.1
+Based on epsilon greedy with epsilon decreases linearly from 1 ---> 0.1 during the first 1 million frames and then stays constant as 0.1.

 <img src="plots/Training.PNG" width="400" height="300">